jbennett-liquibase/Webinar_Liquibasics_Jun2025/README.md

     ```
     Liquibase command 'flow' was executed successfully.
     ```
-    The history command, run at the end of the flow, displays all the database changes Liquibase has deployed. 🌟 **Bonus:** open the "Update-run-report.html" file to see the results of our deployment.
+    The history command, run at the end of the flow, displays all the database changes Liquibase has deployed.<br>
+    🌟 **Bonus:** open the "Update-run-report.html" file to see the results of our deployment.
 1. 🔄 Re-run our flow<br>
     Liquibase tracks all database changes it deploys, so we won't redeploy.
     ```